atomist-skills/github-slash-commands-skill/README.md

 > this is my commit message
 > but I can also add a command
 >
-> atomist pr --title 'my title' --base master
+> /atomist pr --title 'my title' --base master
 > END
 > )"
 ```

 When configuring this skill, you can change the keyword used to trigger a command to something else.
+All keywords
+must start with a `/`

 ```
-<keyword> pr --title 'my title' --base master
+/<keyword> pr --title 'my title' --base master
 ```

 # Before you get started